rezasec/Cybrary-labs/it-cybersecurity-foundations/network-reference-models/README.md

 - Used **display filters** (`tcp`) to isolate meaningful packets
 - Traced a full **HTTP request and response** across all layers
 - Located the flag `{CLAB-Practicum}` inside an HTTP response
-- Learned to differentiate between broadcast beacons (Layer 1-2 only) and actual traffic (Layer 3-7)
+- Learned to differentiate between broadcast beacons (Layer 1 & 2) and actual traffic (Layer 3 & 7)

 ---